demurzasty/COffsetAllocator/README.md

 > This is especially useful for managing GPU resources,
 > and the goal is to use it in [WILD](https://github.com/demurzasty/WILD).

+# Description

+From the original README:

-Fast hard realtime O(1) offset allocator with minimal fragmentation.
+> Fast hard realtime O(1) offset allocator with minimal fragmentation.
+>
+> Uses 256 bins with 8 bit floating point distribution (3 bit mantissa + 5 bit exponent) and a two level bitfield to find the next available bin using 2x LZCNT instructions to make all operations O(1).
+Bin sizes following the floating point distribution ensures hard bounds for memory overhead percentage regarless of size class.
+Pow2 bins would waste up to +100% memory (+50% on average).
+Our float bins waste up to +12.5% (+6.25% on average).
+>

-The allocation metadata is stored in a separate data structure, making this allocator suitable for sub-allocating any resources, such as GPU heaps, buffers and arrays.
+> The allocation metadata is stored in a separate data structure, making this allocator suitable for sub-allocating any resources, such as GPU heaps, buffers and arrays.
 Returns an offset to the first element of the allocated contiguous range.

 # How to use